LuckyDapp/squid-lucky/README.md

 }
 ```

-Get the 10 accounts with the higher stake amount
+Get the 10 accounts with the higher stake amount:

 ```
 {